 3.58 Send Indicator Report [QRPH-58]

 This section corresponds to transaction [QRPH-58] of the IHE QRPH Technical Framework.
-Transaction [QRPH-58] is used by the Content Creator and Content Consumer Actors to share aggregate health data within a jurisdiction using a FHIR methodology.
+Transaction [QRPH-58] is used by the Content Creator and Content Consumer Actors to share aggregate health data within a jurisdiction using a FHIR MeasureReport.

 3.58.1 Scope